 - Chief Chilly Challenge from the DS remake.
 It has the slides, the platforming and the whole place is focused around Luigi!

 - Shifting Sand Land.
 Especially when top of the fricking pyramid comes off!

-- One star in Super Mario Galaxy has you traversing a floating lava area on a rolling ball while a meteor shower is falling and a hell remix of the ball theme is playing in the background.
+- One star in Melty Molten Galaxy from Super Mario Galaxy has you traversing a floating lava area on a rolling ball while a meteor shower is falling and a hell remix of the ball theme is playing in the background.

 - The entirety of Melty Molten Galaxy applies.